 - Core AEM services: Basic services provided by AEM to a deployed application.
 These include a JCR-compliant content repository, an OSGI service container, a workflow engine, and so on.
 These services are available to AEM forms application but they are not provided by AEM forms packages.
 The services are an integral part of the overall stack as they are used by various AEM forms components.

 - Digital Asset Management (DAM): An AEM application that serves as a foundation for AEM forms because forms and other related resources are modeled as DAM assets.
 As with core AEM services, DAM is not provided with AEM forms packages.

-- Forms common services: Provide common functionalities to various AEM Forms components.
-Except for Document Manager and Watch-Folder support, these services are for internal use by Adobe components and are not intended for use or customization.
+- Forms common services: Provide common functionalities to various AEM forms components.
+Except for Document Manager, these services are for internal use by Adobe components and are not intended for use or customization.

 - Forms services: Provide forms-related functionality, such as form rendition, combining PDF documents generated from forms, and so on.
 Many of these services are publicly available for consumption by custom code co-deployed in AEM.

 - Web layer: JSPs or servlets, built over common and forms services, which provide the following functionalities:

 - Authoring frontend: A forms authoring and forms management user interface for authoring and managing forms.